oracle-livelabs/oml/oml-restapi-services/omls-data-bias/omls-data-bias.md

 ### About Data Bias Detection in Oracle Machine Learning Services

 The OML Services Data Bias Detector provides REST endpoints for creating bias detection jobs.
-To help address data biases and mitigate its effects in later stages of the modeling process, the bias mitigation method **Reweighing** has been added to the `data_bias` API.
+To help identify potential data bias so that you can mitigate effects in later stages, the bias mitigation method **Reweighing** has been added to the `data_bias` API.
 The Database Bias Detector calculates metrics to identify common types of data bias: Class Imbalance (CI), Statistical Parity (SP), and Conditional Demographic Disparity (CDD).

 ### Objectives